The Potential of Land Value Taxation

 Land Value Tax in Political Context

-The mainstream dialogue over taxation has hinged primarily on a two dimensional field: Should taxes be raised or lowered?
+The mainstream dialogue over taxation has hinged primarily on a one dimensional spectrum: Should taxes be lower or higher?
 While pundits and politicians holler from their respective corners, the fundamental question over the point of taxation finds little room on the table.
 Some argue that the point of taxation does not matter, as money is taken from the economy at large regardless.
 Henry George counters this assault, writing that, “The mode of taxation is, in fact, quite as important as the amount.
 As a small burden badly placed may distress a horse that could carry with ease a much larger one properly adjusted, so a people may be impoverished and their power of producing wealth destroyed by taxation, which, if levied in another way, could be borne with ease.”
 It could be argued that the land value tax transcends the ideological polarity of our time; it fits neatly into the intellectual framework of either political party while giving in to neither party’s tendency towards higher or lower taxes.
 The theoretical grounds of the land value tax have been supported right-leaning organizations, while its results have been heralded by those on the left pushing for progressive policies.
 In his day, George was labeled both a libertarian and a socialist, though both designations failed to grasp the core pragmatism of his proposal.
 Given the acceptance found across the political spectrum and the potential economic growth induced by a revenue-neutral shift, the lack of consideration at the municipal or even federal level can only be explained by the entrenched power of large landowners.

 Due to the 1865 court decision of Clark v.
 City of Des Moines, most municipal governments are restricted from property tax reforms unless consented by their superior state government (this ruling would later be known as “Dillon’s Rule”).
 In Pennsylvania, reform has come about purely under the permission of the state.
 The state legislature authorized Pittsburgh and Scranton to redesign tax structure in 1913, and numerous smaller cities in 1951.
 As a number of other cities are currently learning as they push towards property tax reform, municipal changes of this magnitude require pressure at the state level.
 Clearly this creates an administrative tension: if a revenue source is administered, collected, and utilized entirely at the local level, should the right to alter corresponding legislation be held at the state level?
 This dilemma can be applied to a myriad of issues, but given the degree at which local governments rest on property tax it is a fundamental question in this arena.